quickapps/docs/en/developers/eav-api.rst

   ``datetime``, ``integer`` (or "int"), ``decimal`` or ("dec"), `text` and ``varchar`` (or "string").
 Defaults to **varchar**

-- bundle (string): Indicates the attribute belongs a that bundle name within the table, check the "Bundles" section for further information.
+- bundle (string): Indicates the attribute belongs to a bundle name within the table, check the "Bundles" section for further information.
 Defaults to **null** (no bundle).